202-546-3255 | 235 Second St NE, Washington DC 20002

 You may communicate with your future roommate by emailing the Assistant Director at firstname.lastname@example.org and she will forward your email to your future roommate.
 TMH will not disclose a resident’s personal information to anyone without prior written consent.

-Upon your arrival at TMH, you will need to present a government-issued photo I.D. and you will be required to pay room and board for the entire month.
+Upon your arrival at TMH, you will need to present a government-issued photo I.D., proof of COVID-19 vaccination, and you will be required to pay room and board for the entire month.
 We accept personal checks, cashier checks, and money orders at all times.
 You may also pay by credit card (VISA, MasterCard, or Discover cards are accepted), which includes a $10.00 service fee.
 You may also pay online via PayPal, which includes a $20.00 service fee.
+TMH will not accept cash as payment for charges of more than $50.

 TMH does not give out room information or assignments prior to your check-in due to the daily changes in our room occupancy.